Mozilla-Ocho/Memory-Cache-Hub/README.md

 ## Installation

-To use Memory Cache:
+To use Memory Cache Hub:

 - Find the latest release for your platform (Windows, MacOS, or GNU/Linux).
 - Download the single-file executable or directory from the `Artifacts` section.
 - Run the executable.
 If you want to see streaming debug output, run the executable on the command line.
-- A new tab should open in your browser showing the Memory Cache GUI.
+- A new tab should open in your browser showing the Memory Cache Browser Client GUI.
 - If the GUI does not open automatically, you can navigate to [http://localhost:4444](http://localhost:444) in your browser.

 Each release build of Memory Cache Hub is a standalone executable that includes the browser client and all necessary assets.
-By "standalone", we mean that you do not need to install any additional software to use Memory Cache.
+By "standalone", we mean that you do not need to install any additional software to use Memory Cache Hub.

 ### Release Builds